 This three-semester postgraduate degree programme provides cutting-edge know-how with a strong international outlook.
 First-class labs (clean rooms) are available for use in the programme.
-Graduates who take the Microsystems specialization can later further their qualifications by taking a doctorate at the University of Freiburg.
+Graduates who take the Microsystems specialisation can later further their qualifications by taking a doctorate at the University of Freiburg.

 The programme is divided into 6-credit modules, five of which are taken in each of the first two semesters.
 The third semester is purely a thesis semester.
 The theoretical modules of the two teaching semesters fulfill the objectives of the programme.
-Every teaching semester contains one elective module which can be selected from a module catalogue, allowing for specialization according to interests.
+Every teaching semester contains one elective module which can be selected from a module catalogue, allowing for specialisation according to interests.